NecatiMeral/clockify-it/README.md

-# ClockifyIt-it
+# Clockify-it

-Clockify-It is a customizable and extensible bridge between clockify and other time tracking / management tools written dotnet.
+Clockify-it is a customizable and extensible bridge between clockify and other time tracking / management tools written dotnet.

+## State of the project

+Since this is just a side-project, I'll work on features and fixes when I have spare time.

+Don't expect the application to be fully tested. **It is not considered to be production ready** even I'm aiming to use it personally.

 ## Roadmap

 Please take a loot at the open issues.

 ## How to Contribute

+Feel free to contribute.
+You can file an issue first to discuss about the changes to be made.

 1. Fork it (https://github.com/NecatiMeral/clockify-it/fork)
 2. Create your feature branch (`git checkout -b feature/fooBar`)